spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Compass

 ## Compression
+A process run upon some data whereby it is transported or stored in a smaller size than its original composition.
 ## Concatenate
 To link or chain things together, in series.
 ## Conditional
+A concept in programming where different actions are executed depending upon whether a boolean value is met.
 ## Connectivity

 ## Contour